Higher Lower Bounds from the 3SUM Conjecture: Introduction

+One of the big open questions in this area is to understand the relationship between Triangle Detection and Triangle Enumeration, or more generally, to separate the one-time costs of enumeration (e.g., in terms of $m,\alpha$) from the per-triangle costs (in terms of $t$).
+In particular, is $\Omega(m\alpha)$ time necessary for reasons other than worst case output size considerations?
+Kopelowitz, Pettie, and Porat~\cite{KPP15} proved that enumerating $t$ triangles takes $O(m\ceil{\alpha/\frac{\log n}{\log \log n}} + t)$ time.
+Eppstein et al.~\cite{EppsteinGMT17} designed an algorithm for the $w$-bit word RAM model running in $O(m\ceil{\alpha/\frac{w}{\log w}} + t)$ time.
+Strictly speaking, these algorithms disprove the hypothesis that $\Omega(m\alpha)$ is necessary, but perhaps it cannot be improved more than polylogarithmic factors.

-\Patrascu{} showed that conditioned on the \ThreeSUM{} conjecture, there exists a graph with $t=O(m)$ triangles, for which listing all triangles must take $\Omega(m^{4/3-o(1)})$ time.
-A careful examination of \Patrascu's proof shows that the arboricity of this graph is indeed roughly $m^{1/3}$, implying the essential optimality of Chiba and Nishizeki's algorithm and of~\cite{KPP15}, at least for one particular arboricity.
+\Patrascu{} showed that, conditioned on the \ThreeSUM{} conjecture, there exists a graph with $t=O(m)$ triangles, for which listing all triangles must take $\Omega(m^{4/3-o(1)})$ time.
+A careful examination of \Patrascu's proof shows that the arboricity of this graph is indeed roughly $m^{1/3}$, implying the essential optimality of Chiba and Nishizeki's algorithm and of~\cite{KPP15,EppsteinGMT17}, at least for one particular arboricity.
 However, \Patrascu's CLB does not extend to any $\alpha \gg m^{1/3}$.
 This left open the possibility of clever algorithms that dramatically improve the $\Omega(m\alpha)$ bound on dense graphs.
+For example, in many problems, improvements based on fast matrix multiplication only ``kick in'' when the graph is sufficiently dense.

-Using our new framework we prove an $\Omega(m\alpha^{1-o(1)})$ CLB for triangle enumeration, for all arboricities $1\ll \alpha \ll m^{1/2}$.
-We emphasize that the number of triangles in these instances is polynomially smaller than $m\alpha$, implying that the hardness is {\em not} due to the time required to report the output.
-Thus, the Chiba-Nishizeki algorithm and the algorithm in~\cite{KPP15} are essentially optimal for the entire spectrum of arboricities.
+Using our new framework we prove an $\Omega(m\alpha^{1-o(1)})$ CLB for Triangle Enumeration, for all possible arboricities $1\ll \alpha \ll m^{1/2}$.
+We emphasize that the number of triangles in these instances, $t$, is polynomially smaller than $m\alpha$, implying that the hardness does not stem {\em solely} from the output size.
+Thus, the Chiba-Nishizeki algorithm and the algorithms of~\cite{KPP15,EppsteinGMT17} are essentially optimal for the entire spectrum of arboricities.
 The proof of Theorem~\ref{thm:triangle_lb} is given in Section~\ref{sec:triangle_lb}.